ethereum-optimism/community-hub/src/docs/infra/networks.md

 ## Optimistic Kovan

 ::: tip Purpose
 This is our **test** network.
 You're welcome to deploy whatever contracts to wish to test here.
+This network is already OVM 2.0.
 :::

 | Parameter | Value |